GPPVM-Project/SkyLC/README.md

 ## ✨ Overview

 **GPPVM** combines an expressive language with a performant and extensible virtual machine.
-It is modular by design, enabling the compiler to be extended or customized through a dynamic plugin system.

 ### Key Features